-These Are The 15 Most Beautiful Parks Around The World
+The 15 Most Beautiful Parks From Around The World

-Parks can often make the difference between a good city and a great one.
+They can make the difference between a good city and a great one.

-There’s something really special about finding a tranquil place for peace and quiet in the middle of a bustling urban centre; whether it’s a small green block, or rolling hills, complete with wildlife and a river, inner city parks often hold an incredible sense of value and importance – perhaps even more so than a regular park.
+There’s something really special about finding a tranquil place for peace and quiet in the middle of a bustling urban centre; whether it’s a small green block, or rolling hills, complete with wildlife and a river.

-Parks can often make the difference between a good city and a great one.
+Inner-city parks can make the difference between a good city and a great one.
 Now, thanks to Fodors Travel, the top city parks around the world have been revealed.

 #15 Royal Botanic Gardens, Melbourne

 Melbourne’s famous Royal Botanic Gardens offer a beautiful, sprawling city escape.
-At more than 100 acres large, a myriad flora and fauna from Australia, and exotic species from across the globe, are all on offer, including black swans, bellbirds and kookaburras.
+Sprawling over more than 100 acres, a myriad of flora and fauna from Australia, along with exotic species from across the globe — including black swans, bellbirds and kookaburras — call it home.

 #14 Villa Doria Pamphili, Rome

-The Villa Doria Pamphili is Rome’s largest landscaped public park in the city, filled with stunning architecture, carefully designed and meticulously manicures gardens, large pathways and more, including statues and vases which remind visitors of Rome’s majestic history.
+The Villa Doria Pamphili is Rome’s largest landscaped public park and is filled with stunning architecture, carefully designed and meticulously manicures gardens, large pathways, and statues and vases that serve as a reminder of Rome’s majestic history.

 #13 Ibirapuera Park, São Paulo

-This Brazilian inner city park is one of the most popular spots in São Paulo for outdoor activities and events.
-First built in 1954, it’s often compared to New York’s world famous Central Park.
-Not only does the park offer an escape from the busy surrounds, it also houses lakes, an open air museum and more.
+This inner-city Brazilian park is one of the most popular spots for outdoor activities and events in São Paulo.
+Built in 1954, it’s often compared to New York’s world-famous Central Park.
+Not only does the park offer an escape from the busy surrounds, it also houses lakes, an open-air museum and more.

 #12 Forest Park, St Louis

-Situated in St Louis, Missouri, Forest Park spans a massive 1371 acres (5.5 kilometres), and acts as the city’s cultural hub, including an art museum, history museum, science centre, zoo and ice rink, as well as duck ponds and running paths among other attractions.
+Situated in St Louis, Missouri, Forest Park spans a massive 1371 acres and acts as the city’s cultural hub, including an art museum, history museum, science centre, zoo and ice rink, and boasts a duck ponds and running paths, among other attractions.

 #11 Luxembourg Garden, Paris

-There’s so much to do and see in Paris that it can feel impossible to enjoy a simple moment of peace.
-Luckily, the Latin Quarter is home to Luxembourg Gardens, all flowerbeds, apple and pear orchards, greenhouses and more.
-The perfect place to relax in the city of love.
+There’s so much to do and see in Paris that it can feel impossible to stop and smell the roses.
+Luckily, the Latin Quarter is home to Luxembourg Gardens, which is all flowerbeds, apple and pear orchards, and greenhouses.
+It’s the perfect place to relax in the City of Love.

 #10 Stanley Park, Vancouver

-Possibly Canada’s greatest inner city park, the thousand acre Stanley Park is equally beloved by locals and visitors.
+Possibly Canada’s greatest inner-city park, the 1000-acre Stanley Park is equally beloved by locals and visitors.
 A hub of activity, from rollerblading and hiking to outdoor theatre performances and a moonlight cinema, there’s also lakes, forest trails, water lilies and more to enjoy.

 #9 Central Park, New York City

-It wouldn’t be a list of inner city parks without the most well-known one on the planet.
-Central Park is home to countless tourists, horse carriages, street vendors and more, including an ice rink during winter and Strawberry Fields, a tribute to John Lennon tribute.
+It wouldn’t be a list of parks without the most well-known one on the planet.
+Central Park is home to everything from horse carriages to street vendors, including an ice rink during winter and Strawberry Fields, a tribute to John Lennon.

 #8 Balboa Park, San Diego